arielstern09/FashionIcon-Assistant-/README.md

 trained model to find your size

-You can think of our AI assistant as a computerized outside the mall Shopping in person is u can still do in person
+You can think of our AI assistant as a computerized outside the mall Shopping in person can still be done and encouraged but...

 How many people out there need the ultimate fashion assistant?
 We got it.